ejparnell/pokemon-research-team/lessons/02_setup.md

 # Lesson 2: Setting Up Your Multi-Agent Research Lab

 Cool beans, time to roll up our sleeves and get our hands dirty, so to speak.
 Now that we have an understanding at a high level of what multi-agent systems are and why they're so cool, let's set up our own Pokémon research lab.
-Channel your inner Nurse Joy and let's get started with the set up.
+Channel your inner Nurse Joy, and let's get started with the setup.

 ## System Requirements

 Before we dive in, let's talk about what you'll need to run this bad boy.
-Since we're dealing with Large Language Models (LLMs) and they can be pretty compute-hungry creatures, we need to make sure your setup can handle the workload.
+Since we're dealing with Large Language Models (LLMs), which can be computationally intensive, we need to ensure your setup can handle the workload.

-This is the wicked sh*itty part about working with LLMs locally, they are resource intensive.
+This is the wicked sh*itty part about working with LLMs locally: they are resource-intensive.
 If you have a gaming PC or a nice coding workstation, you are in luck.
-However if you are like me and own a MacMini you may need a virtual machine in the cloud to run this project smoothly.
+However, if you are like me and own a MacMini, you may need a virtual machine in the cloud to run this project smoothly.

 ### Minimum Local Setup